capogreco/distributing-synthesis.fm/posts/240711_fresh_drone.md

 ## Motive

-Witnessing the slow tectonic shifts and subterranean flow - the gentle and terrifying mode of deep listening facilitated by Artmann et al. a few weeks ago, was a quiet revelation for me.
+Witnessing the slow tectonic shifts and subterranean flow - a deep listening sensibility facilitated by Artmann et al. a few weeks ago, was a quiet and beautiful revelation for me.

-Artmann's practice, clothed in parochial irreverance, opens a space in which the missing aesthetic register of the sacred can become indelibly reinstantiated.
+Artmann's practice opens a space in which the missing aesthetic register (the aesthetic register of the *sacred*), is strongly reinstantiated.

-I was inspired.
-Which is another way of saying that I wanted to manufacture an excuse to be close enough to him to steal his secrets, so that I, like him, might also become a practitioner of the missing aesthetic register.

-My plan: I decided to build a distributed synthesis instrument that would allow me to contribute to the drone next time it happens.
+I was inspired and cobbled together a plan to build a distributed synthesis instrument to participate with at the next drone meditation.

 ## Control